 Keep in mind that the "virtual" in VRS is a bit of a misnomer.
 It refers to the corrections derived from the surrounding stations, but there is also a direct relationship to a physical reference.
 Typically, the nearest station in the VRS solution is the source of reference coordinates.
-This can be found in different field software under the name PRS (physical reference station) or PBS (physical base station).
-You can export (in your field software) vectors from the PBS/PRS for inclusion in post-processing, the same as with vectors from single bases.
+For VRS solutions, this physical base link can be found in different field software under the name PRS (physical reference station) or PBS (physical base station).
+You can export (in your field software) as vectors from the PBS/PRS for inclusion in post-processing, the same as with vectors from single bases.

 Single base is where differential-style corrections are from one individual station.
-One drawback of single base is that results degrade over distance, typically at distances of 10km or more.
+One drawback of single base is that results degrade over distance, typically at distances of 10km or more, though it may be possible to get fixes with 30-50km baselines (if conditions are optimal).
 Real-time networks globally found that NRTK allowed for much greater station spacing; it would be impractical to be able to afford to build a network with 10km spacing.
 With NRTK they can be spaced at 30km-70km (depending on local conditions).
-That was the impetus for developing network corrections and RTN.
+That was the impetus for developing network corrections for RTN.